m3db/m3/site/content/how_to/any_remote_storage.md

 **Configure Remote Write Endpoints**

-Finally add configuration to M3 Coordinators that will be accepting metrics from scrapers.
+Add configuration to M3 Coordinators that will be accepting metrics from scrapers.

 Configuration should be similar to:
 ```yaml